-Exposition Fairy: A Navi-like golden fairy by the name of Canary joins Wizard and helps him find the other Riders and go in their memories to remind them that they're supposed to be heroes.
+Exposition Fairy: A Navi-like golden fairy by the name of Canaria joins Wizard and helps him find the other Riders and go into their memories to remind them that they're supposed to be heroes.

 Final Boss: Karas himself in Decade Violent Emotion form, helped by Eternal, Skull and New Den-O.

-Finishing Move: Strangely, killing bosses requires you to hit them with your characters Triangle+Circle move, even if for some, it's not their usual finishing move or even a particularly powerful attack.
-Den-O's Hissatsu Part 2 or OOO's Tatoba Rider Kick are fine, but Beast only being able to finish bosses off with his Buffa Mantle; Or Fourze Cosmic States using his Rocket and Elec combo when he uses his Super Galaxy Cut upon transforming seems weird...
+Finishing Move: Strangely, killing bosses requires you to hit them with your character's Triangle+Circle special move, even if for some, it's not their usual finishing move or even a particularly powerful attack.
+Den-O's Ore no Hissatsu Waza/My Finishing Move Part 2 or OOO's Tatoba Kick are fine, but Beast only being able to finish bosses off with his Buffa Mantle, or Fourze Cosmic States using his Rocket and Elec combo when he uses his Super Galactic Finish upon transforming, seems weird...